unzip

 -V

-retains (VMS) file version numbers.
+retain (VMS) file version numbers.
 VMS files can be stored with a version number, in the format file.ext;##.
-By default the ;## version numbers are stripped, but this option allows them to be retained.
-(On file systems that limit file names to particularly short lengths, the version numbers may be truncated or stripped regardless of this option.)
+By default the ``;##'' version numbers are stripped, but this option allows them to be retained.
+(On file systems that limit filenames to particularly short lengths, the version numbers may be truncated or stripped regardless of this option.)

 -X

-[VMS, UNIX, OS/2] restores owner/protection info (UICs) under VMS, or user and group info (UID/GID) on UNIX systems; or access control lists (ACLs) under certain network-enabled versions of OS/2 (Warp Server with IBM LAN Server/Requester 3.0 to 5.0; Warp Connect with IBM Peer 1.0).
-In most cases this requires special system privileges; but on UNIX systems, for example, a user who belongs to several groups can restore files owned by any of those groups, as long as the user IDs match his or her own.
-Note that ordinary file attributes are always restored; this option applies only to optional, extra ownership info available on some operating systems.
-[Note that NT's access control lists are probably compatible with OS/2's.
-A future release may support cross-platform storage and restoration of ACLs.]
+[VMS, Unix, OS/2, NT, Tandem, PTC MKS Toolkit] restore owner/protection info (UICs and ACL entries) under VMS, or user and group info (UID/GID) under Unix, or access control lists (ACLs) under certain network-enabled versions of OS/2 (Warp Server with IBM LAN Server/Requester 3.0 to 5.0; Warp Connect with IBM Peer 1.0), or security ACLs under Windows NT.
+In most cases this will require special system privileges, and doubling the option (-XX) under NT instructs unzip to use privileges for extraction; but under Unix, for example, a user who belongs to several groups can restore files owned by any of those groups, as long as the user IDs match his or her own.
+Note that ordinary file attributes are always restored--this option applies only to optional, extra ownership info available on some operating systems.
+[NT's access control lists do not appear to be especially compatible with OS/2's, so no attempt is made at cross-platform portability of access privileges.
+It is not clear under what conditions this would ever be useful anyway.]

 -$

-[MS-DOS, OS/2, NT] restores the volume label if the extraction medium is removable (for example, a diskette).
+[MS-DOS, OS/2, NT, PTC MKS Toolkit] restore the volume label if the extraction medium is removable (e.g., a diskette).
 Doubling the option (-$$) allows fixed media (hard disks) to be labelled as well.
 By default, volume labels are ignored.

 The first hyphen is the normal switch character, and the second is a minus sign, acting on the q option.
 Thus the effect here is to cancel one quantum of quietness.
 To cancel both quiet flags, two (or more) minuses may be used: